Maasilamani

 Maasilamani is a 2009 Indian Tamil-language romantic action comedy film directed by debutant R. N. R. Manohar and produced by AGS Entertainment.
-It stars Nakul and Sunaina and in their second collaboration after Kadhalil Vizhunthen, while Pawan, Santhanam, Karunas, Srinath and M. S. Bhaskar appear in supporting roles.
+It stars Nakul and Sunaina, in their second collaboration after Kadhalil Vizhunthen, while Pawan, Santhanam, Karunas, Srinath and M. S. Bhaskar appear in supporting roles.
 The music was composed by D. Imman with cinematography and editing by Vetri and Manoj.
-Maasilamani was released on 19 June 2009 and became a commercial success.
+Maasilamani was released on 12 June 2009 and became a commercial success.

 Plot

 Maasilamani, also known as Maasi, is an orphan living in a lower-middle-class colony.
 With a heart of gold, he is a popular figure who takes up local issues, fights for justice, and is considered a rowdy by those who do not know him well.
 Divya, a wealthy upper-middle-class girl, is a dance instructor with whom Maasi falls in love at first sight.
 However, Divya is put off by his rowdy behavior—especially after he ruins her dance competition—and is offended by his proposal.

 Urged by his friends, Maasi attempts to win over her family by pretending to be a well-mannered person under the alias "Mani."
 Everyone except Divya is aware that Mani and Maasi are the same person.
 When Divya discovers the truth—while witnessing him beating someone—she finds herself torn about whom to choose.

 Bhoopathy, the new local inspector who is also interested in Divya, is determined to expose Maasi.
-He tries to prove that Mani is actually Maasi and begins troubling Maasi’s relatives.
-Selvi, Maasi's cousin (his aunt’s daughter), is injured in an accident caused by Bhoopathy.
+He tries to prove that Mani is actually Maasi and begins troubling Maasi's relatives.
+Selvi, Maasi's cousin (his aunt's daughter), is injured in an accident caused by Bhoopathy.
 She reveals the truth to Maasi and her mother.
-Meanwhile, Divya rejects Bhoopathy’s marriage proposal and chooses Mani to be her husband.
+Meanwhile, Divya rejects Bhoopathy's marriage proposal and chooses Mani to be her husband.
 Maasi confronts Bhoopathy for harassing his family.

 Later, Maasi stages a fake death to make Divya realize her true feelings.
 She recognizes her mistake, and the two embrace, reuniting in love.